 Sovereign wealth funds are a way for nation-states to protect their economies, diversify their holdings and save in case of an emergency, and they can vary in size, impact and expense.
 Some have specific purposes, like lifting up younger generations (à la the Texas Permanent School Fund), while others are benchmarked to help residents later on in life (think Norway’s pension fund).

 Some countries have several SWFs to be used as they see fit.
 These funds promote national and economic goals, and aim for long-term returns over short-term liquidity.
 Though SWFs can differ in scope, the general result is the same: to protect citizens and boost their outcomes in the long run.

 - Take a page from sovereign wealth funds: Prepare for the unexpected while also building up a nest egg for your descendants.
 To maximize your savings, invest as much as you can as soon as you can, whether that’s by opening a retirement account, maximizing contributions to the one you already have or investing in your children’s future.

 - If you’re unsure of where to start, or want guidance on picking the right funds for you, consider working with a financial advisor.
-Finding one who fits your needs doesn’t have to be difficult.
-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.